Edis (singer)

 Edis Görgülü (born 28 November 1990) is a Turkish singer and songwriter.
 He was born in London and raised in İzmir.

-While studying at high school and university, he passed music lessons.
-After enrolling in Galatasaray University Communication Faculty, he settled in Istanbul and immediately tried to contact various people to make an album, but he did not succeed.
-Meanwhile, he started acting and had roles in daily series Dinle Sevgili (2011–12), Hayatımın Rolü (2012) adaptation of Mrs. Doubtfire and film Alya (2023).
-In the years that he pursued a career in acting, he got an offer from his manager to make an album.
+After enrolling in Galatasaray University Communication Faculty, he settled in Istanbul.
+While he wanted to pursue music, he was first successful with acting and had roles in the TV series Dinle Sevgili (2011–12), the films Hayatımın Rolü (2012), an adaptation of Mrs. Doubtfire, and Alya (2023).

 After releasing numerous singles, Edis released his first studio album Ân in March 2018.
-His first single "Benim Ol", which was released in March 2014, was a successful hit and ranked number two on Türkçe Top 20.
+His first single "Benim Ol", which was released in March 2014, was a successful hit and reached number two on Türkçe Top 20.
 His subsequent singles "Dudak" (2016) and "Çok Çok" (2017) also ranked number two on the charts followed by "Roman", which became a number-one hit.
-Music critics have praised Edis's style.
-To this day he has won numerous awards, including a Turkey Music Award, and has received various nominations.
+Music critics have praised Edis's style and he has won numerous awards, including a Turkey Music Award.